mancjs/hack-the-server/readme.md

-# Hack Me If You Can
+# Hack The Server
-Node server for the MancJS [Hack Me If You Can](http://mancjs.com/#hack-the-server) event
+Node server for the first MancJS [Hack The Server](http://mancjs.com/#hack-the-server) event